University-of-Delaware-IT-ESCS-SysEng/Google-Drive-Simple/README.md

 credentials similar to what you use to run **GAM**, for instance.

-If you do not set such credentials, you must run the program locally and will be prompted to authorization the application on your web browser.
+If you do not set such credentials, you must run the program locally and will be prompted to authorize the application on your web browser.

 The default distribution assumes authorized credentials, so change the path for `KEYS` to `''` in the `sa_app/our_auth.py` module.